 Josh Allen has TDs passing, rushing and receiving as Bills rout 49ers 35-10 in snow, clinch AFC East

-ORCHARD PARK, N.Y.
-(AP) — Josh Allen scored a receiving touchdown on a pass he threw in his latest do-everything performance, and the Buffalo Bills clinched their fifth straight AFC East title with a 35-10 victory over the San Francisco 49ers on a snowy Sunday night.
+As for Steinfeld saying “Yes,” during his bye week proposal, Allen said: “Felt good.
+Felt free.”

-Allen had touchdowns passing, rushing and receiving, becoming the first quarterback and seventh player in the Super Bowl era to do that and the first since the Niners’ Christian McCaffrey in 2022.
+He could just as well have been referring to his performance by braving bone-chilling temperatures and a persistent snowfall in becoming the NFL’s first quarterback and seventh player in the Super Bowl era to score a touchdown passing, rushing and receiving.
+Sandwiched between his 7-yard touchdown pass to Mack Hollins and an 8-yard scoring run, Allen scored a receiving touchdown on a pass he threw in his latest do-everything performance.

-His receiving TD came on a play in which he threw to Amari Cooper, who was wrapped up short of the goal line and pitched the ball back to Allen.
+With Amari Cooper corralling a short pass with a one-handed catch, the receiver was in the midst of being wrapped up by two Niners defenders when he pitched the ball back to Allen.
 The QB sprinted to the left corner of the end zone and dived past for the pylon for the score.
-Allen was credited with a touchdown passing and receiving on the play, although it did not count as a reception.

-His final numbers: 13 of 17 passing for 148 yards and two touchdowns, three rushes for 18 yards and a score, and zero catches for 7 yards and a TD.
+“It’s got to be up there.
+I wish he got credited for something there, an assist or a passing touchdown,” Allen said of Cooper.
+“I just kind of chased the ball to be there and we made eye contact. … It was dope.”

+Cooper said he acted on instinct in a play that could well have been drawn up in the snow on the sideline.

 Buffalo has won seven straight since back-to-back losses to Baltimore and Houston, and is 10-2 or better for the fifth time in team history and first since 1991.
 The Bills became the NFL’s eighth team, and first since Indianapolis in 2009, to clinch a division title with five games remaining.